lminuti/graphql/README.md

   FRttiQuery.RegisterResolver(TGraphQLRttiResolver.Create(TTestApi, True));
 ```

 The `RegisterResolver` method can add a resolver (any class that implements `IGraphQLResolver`) to the GraphQL engine.
-A resolver is a simple object that explain to GraphQL how to get the data from the API.
+A resolver is a simple object that explains to GraphQL how to get the data from the API.
 You can build your own resolvers or use the resolvers build-in with the library.

-The `TGraphQLRttiResolver` is capable of run method from a class using the [RTTI](https://docwiki.embarcadero.com/RADStudio/Sydney/en/Working_with_RTTI).
+The `TGraphQLRttiResolver` is capable of running methods from a class using the [RTTI](https://docwiki.embarcadero.com/RADStudio/Sydney/en/Working_with_RTTI).

 Then you can query your API: